 It has been part of the memories of most inhabitants in Ponta Delgada the long hours spent in the garden, the adventures in the mysterious caves and tunnels, full of myths and stories; and Many other memories of fascinating animals, throughout several decades, made the delight of both children and grown-ups, unthinkable at the present, but very much to the liking of that time.

-Even nowadays, the Garden arouses the curiosity of visitors, and the varied sceneries awaken feelings and emotions, as if in a theatre setting.
+Even nowadays, the Garden arouses visitors’ curiosity, and the varied scenery stirs feelings and emotions, as if in a theatre setting.

 Many activities take place in the garden: concerts; World Dance festivals; Art installations within the Walk & Talk – Azores Festival; musical events within the ambit of the Tremor Festival; guided tours; tourist walks; guided activities for children; bat watching; Thai Chi and Chi Kung sessions; Yoga; school marathons; Urban Sketchers activities; Tourism operator’s meetings, among others.